ivyldewitt/gc-go-projects/02_programming_fundamentals/README.md

 ##### History of Computers

 First computer was the Eniac - came about in the 1940s.
 Had 16,000 porch lights.
-Instead of using lightbulbs they were using vaccum tubes to represent on/off states.
+Instead of using lightbulbs they were using vacuum tubes to represent on/off states.

-Problem - these vaccum tubles were hot and ran/off off.
+Problem - these vacuum tubes were hot and ran/off off.

 ![computer-bug](https://static.businessinsider.com/image/5593f5cc6bb3f7ac51d8d3cf/image.jpg)